AnselmoGPP/Learn_Computer_Science/topics/security/cybersecurity.md

 ### Network monitoring and analysis

+#### Network traffic

 **Network traffic**: Amount of data that moves across a network.

 **Network data**: Data that's transmitted between devices on a network

-Network monitoring helps detect, prevent, and respond to attacks.
+**Network monitoring** helps detect, prevent, and respond to attacks.
 Network communication can be noisy.
 By understanding how data should be flowing across a network, we can know what is the expected network traffic flow.
 By knowing what's normal (baseline), we can spot what's abnormal.
 Monitoring for deviations from typical network traffic patterns often yield big results.
 Traffic abnormalities can be can detected through observation to spot IoC.

 - **IoC** (Indicators of Compromise): Observable evidence that suggests signs of a potential security incident.
 - **Data exfiltration**: Unauthorized transmission of data from a system.